Regulatory Enhancement Project

 - The regulator has the authority to administer the Public Lands Act for energy projects.

-In the summer of 2013 the Alberta Responsible Energy Policy System(AREPS) was launched to bring together policies, regulations and pieces of legislation, from the Alberta Energy Regulator, the departments of Energy and Environment and Sustainable Resource Development.
+In 2013 the Alberta Responsible Energy Policy System(AREPS) was launched to bring together policies, regulations and pieces of legislation, from the AER and the departments of Energy and Environment and Sustainable Resource Development(ESRD).